The Land of Lincoln has played a key role in the development of the Rural Schools Collaborative, and is home to our main office.

 Currently, the Illinois Hub is headed up by our strategic partnerships with the Galesburg Community Foundation and the Educational Studies department at Monmouth College.

-Josh Gibb, CEO of the Galesburg Community Foundation, and current Chair of the RSC Board, acknowledges “how important public education is to the future of our region,” and envisions the foundation as playing a key “role in bolstering the relationships between area schools and communities.”
+Josh Gibb, CEO of the Galesburg Community Foundation, acknowledges “how important public education is to the future of our region,” and envisions the foundation as playing a key “role in bolstering the relationships between area schools and communities.”

 As a founding member of RSC, Josh and the GCF wasted no time engaging with schools, working closely with community partners to establish a number of school foundations in local districts.
 Today, GCF sports robust programming, including numerous scholarships, an in-house thrift store, a new partnership focused on addressing food insecurity, and a constellation of community funds.
 Some of GCF’s community fund initiatives have even created their own granting programs to directly support the work of teachers.

 One of the Galesburg Community Foundation’s ongoing projects is its close collaboration with Monmouth College.
 Craig Vivian, chair of the Educational Studies department at Monmouth College, remarks that, for him, “collaboration--to labor together--captures the sentiment and essence of the rural ethos.
 Just as one cannot raise the barn alone, a single organization or group cannot regenerate rural towns and spaces.”

 That spirit of working together to tackle big issues is the foundation of Monmouth College’s Rural Education Initiatives program (REDI).
 With support from GCF and RSC, Vivian and his colleagues created REDI to capture and focus the burgeoning rural-centric work of the department.
 Along with housing the TARTANS Rural Teacher Corps, REDI has partnered with Teton Science Schools to designate Place Network schools in the area and continued developing the college’s educational garden and farm spaces.